-Adam Butwilowski spotted a gap in the market for an online job site specialising in web, ecommerce and social media vacancies.
-Within six months, customers of his Bracknell-based company Bubble Jobs included QVC, Comet, Betfair, Expedia, Top Shop, White Stuff, B&Q, Ladbrokes and others.
+Adam Butwilowski spotted a gap in the market for an online job site specialising in digital vacancies.
+Within six months, customers of Bracknell-based Bubble Jobs included Betfair, Expedia, Top Shop, White Stuff, B&Q, Ladbrokes and many others.
 So how did he turn his idea into a successful business?

-"We are constantly looking for new ways to help employers recruit - particularly in relation to harnessing the power of social media to attract and engage new talent.
+"We are constantly looking for new ways to help employers recruit - particularly in relation to harnessing the power of social media to attract and engage new talent."

-"For graduate to middle-management level positions, employers are under increasing pressure to 'self-source' and recruit directly to minimise recruitment costs and recruit quickly.
+"For graduate to middle-management level positions, employers are under increasing pressure to 'self-source' - to minimise recruitment costs and fill the position quickly.
 Through client feedback, and my own knowledge, I knew there wasn't a job site dedicated to finding web, ecommerce and social media specialists, particularly at these experience levels.

 "We worked closely with software provider Job Mount, which delivered the platform we use.
 We chose Job Mount because they offered something different and provided the flexibility to design something bespoke in terms of look, feel and functionality.

 "We created the site to specifically appeal to people in this sector.
 Everything about the website - look, feel, tone and functionality - reflects our business's focus and its understanding of what people in this market want.